 The architectural fabric for West Villages is intended to provide a unique community experience that draws its architectural context from the local identity.
 The elements in the overall architectural arrangement are designed to encourage individuality.
-There will be multimodal trails, pedestrian paths and an integrated roadway network connecting neighborhoods to the mixed-use areas and town center.
-The integrated multimodal network will help to establish a sense of community.
-With the development of mixed-use areas and town centers, each developer/tenant is encouraged in its design efforts to creatively develop a community atmosphere with canopy overhangs, transoms, and signage personalities that will reflect individual product presentation, while retaining the integrity of the overall project.
+There will be multimodal trails, pedestrian paths, and an integrated roadway network connecting neighborhoods to Village E. The integrated multimodal network will help to establish a sense of community.
+With the development of Village E, each developer/tenant is encouraged in its design efforts to creatively develop a community atmosphere with canopy overhangs, transoms, and signage personalities that will reflect individual product presentation, while retaining the integrity of the overall project.